 4 April 2003 Wing officials criticized regional compatibility plan for shifting from looking for compatible use of land near base to compensating landowners for loss of use (see 22 March 2003 entry).
 8 April 2003 Fighter Country Coalition sent letter to Intermodal Group opposing group's plan to build airport at Gila Bend.
 Said facility would jeopardize military mission in Arizona (see entry for 12 August 2002).
 22 April 2003 Gila Bend Town Council approved Resolution 03-10 which enhanced military use of Gila Bend AFAF and, therefore, stopped Intermodal Group Airport (see entry 12 August 2002).
-25 April 2003 City of Peoria to spend \$25,000 to motivate area cities to raise over \$100,000 to hire firm to lobby Congress for funds to buy land around Luke AFB.
+25 April 2003 Peoria to spend \$25,000 to motivate area cities to raise over \$100,000 to hire firm to lobby Congress for funds to buy land around Luke.
 1 May 2003 President Bush announced end to large scale operations in support of Operation IRAQI FREEDOM.
 8 May 2003 Talks began with Glendale for building of public training facility in base's southern corridor.
 Seen as compatible use.
-10 May 2003 Surprise passed ordnance directing real estate offices to display maps of Luke AFB's noise zones.
+10 May 2003 Surprise passed ordnance directing real estate offices display maps of Luke's noise zones.
 16 May 2003 Dysart School District projected to grow from 9,000 to over 16,000 in 2007 and require eight new schools.
-22 May 2003 Goodyear owned 3,718 acres in southern departure corridor; planned 99 percent of land for compatible use with Luke AFB's mission.
-22 May 2003 Two days after re-election on platform on saving Luke AFB, Surprise mayor voted to okay 1,300 homes in base's high noise zone.
-23 May 2003 County planned for a flood plain on the approach to Aux #1 and planned flood basins in southern APZ; seen as compatible land use.
+22 May 2003 Goodyear had 3,718 acres in southern departure corridor; planned 99 percent of land for compatible use with Luke's mission.
+22 May 2003 Two days after re-election on platform on saving Luke, Surprise mayor voted to OK 1,300 homes in base's high noise zone.
+23 May 2003 County had flood plain on approach to Aux #1 and planned flood basins in southern APZ; seen as compatible land use.
 27 May 2003 US Senator John McCain/Arizona Governor Janet Napolitano criticized Surprise mayor for actions seen as detrimental to national defense and illegal (see entry for 22 May 2003).
-27 May 2003 It was reported Buckeye residents okayed the annexing of Douglas Ranch, where town planned 80,000-home community.
-27 May 2003 Governor's Military Facilities Task Force established by executive order to demonstrate to DoD the state's readiness to enhance and maintain military presence in Arizona.
+27 May 2003 It was reported Buckeye residents OK'd annexing of Douglas Ranch where town planned 80,000-home community.
+27 May 2003 Governor's Military Facilities Task Force established by executive order to demonstrate to DoD state ready to enhance and maintain military presence in Arizona.
 10 June 2003 F-16 crash traced to manufacturing defects in engine turbine blade.
-Forced stand down of 70 percent of 56 FW jets.
+Forced stand down of 70 percent of 56th Fighter Wing jets.
 Problem affected all F-16/F-15 users of F100 engine.
 13 June 2003 Arizona Attorney General defined grandfathering in SB 1525 (see entry 1 July 2001) as development plan/zoning approved before 2001.

-16 June 2003 The 56 FW formed Community Initiatives Team to work encroachment by improving communication with cities and stakeholders.

-16 June 2003 In an about face, Surprise voted to rezone Kenly Farms II from residential to commercial.

-18 June 2003 Surprise reacted to criticisms by noting that El Mirage approved 10 times more dwellings than county and other towns near base.

-20 June 2003 Retired US Representative Bob Stump succumbed at age 76.
-He headed the House Armed Services Committee until retiring in 2002.
-Media said he was factor in Luke AFB's surviving past base closures.
+- 16 June 2003 The 56th Fighter Wing formed Community Initiatives Team to work encroachment by improving communication with cities and stakeholders. - 16 June 2003 In an about face, Surprise voted to rezone Kenly Farms II from residential to commercial. - 18 June 2003Surprise reacted to criticisms by noting that El Mirage approved 10 times more dwellings than county and other towns near base. - 20 June 2003 Retired US Representative Bob Stump succumbed at age 76.
+He headed House Armed Services Committee until retiring in 2002.
+Media said he was factor in Luke's surviving past base closures.